 If your child is missing you must report them as missing to the police.

-One of the most frequent indicators of child sexual exploitation is your child going missing.
-It is therefore important that you report your child missing to the police every time they go missing, even if it is occurring on a daily basis.
+One of the most frequent indicators of child exploitation is your child going missing.
+It is really important that you report your child missing to the police every time they go missing, even if it is occurring on a daily basis.

 Reporting a child missing

 You can report your child missing by visiting your local police station, or over the phone by dialling 101, which automatically transfers you to your local police.
 You can also find your local police station online.

 If you know that your child is in immediate danger and threatened with violence, injury or loss of life, then call 999.

 Making the call – what you need to know

 It is commonly thought that you must wait 24 hours before reporting somebody missing, but this is not true.
 You can make a report to the police as soon as you have done as much as possible to locate your child and that you consider them to be missing.
 There is no minimum waiting time.
 Before contacting the police, check to see if they have left you or another household member a message on your phone voicemail, text message or social media.

 When you call the police, you are usually put through to a call-handler rather than an actual police officer.
 You should tell them right away that you are calling to report a child missing.
 If this is not the first time you have reported your child missing, you need to state that your call relates to an on-going concern about child exploitation.
 The call handler will then ask for your location and the length of time your child has been missing.

 If you have concerns your child could go missing, it might be helpful to have the information required by the police on hand.
 Check out our Missing Information Log template for a guide you can use to collect this information, as well as to record any missing events that occur.